Schools ordered to remain closed until end of academic year

-HARRISBURG, Pa. — Pennsylvania schools will remain shuttered for the rest of the academic year because of the coronavirus pandemic that has sickened thousands and caused hundreds of deaths statewide, under an order signed Thursday by the state's education secretary.
+HARRISBURG — Pennsylvania schools will remain shuttered for the rest of the academic year because of the coronavirus pandemic that has sickened thousands and caused hundreds of deaths statewide, the governor said Thursday.

-The extended shutdown order affects more than 1.7 million students in public and private K-12 schools.
+The extended shutdown order, issued by Gov. Tom Wolf’s education secretary, affects more than 1.7 million students in public and private K-12 schools.
 It means children will spend the rest of the year learning remotely.

-The order applies through the last day of the current academic year, a date that varies among districts because calendars are set by school boards.
+It also wipes out school plays and concerts, sporting events, field trips, proms and everything else that typically happens during the spring.

-"While this was a critical step for us to take to protect as many people as possible, it was not an easy decision to make," Gov. Tom Wolf said.
+“While this was a critical step for us to take to protect as many people as possible, it was not an easy decision to make,” Wolf said.
+“We all know that Pennsylvania’s schools are about more than academics.”

-He made the decision after consulting with Education Secretary Pedro Rivera and Dr. Rachel Levine, the state health secretary, Wolf's spokeswoman said Thursday.

-"Reopening will depend on the decision by the governor, based on the data and the research and the expectations set by the secretary of health," Rivera said.

-His order also waived several other provisions of law and regulations, including one related to teacher evaluations.
+In a videotaped statement, Wolf lauded parents and caregivers who have “turned kitchens into classrooms,” schools that have continued providing free meals to needy kids, and teachers who are adjusting on the fly to a virtual classroom environment.

-Wolf first closed schools on March 13, initially for two weeks, as the virus continued its march across Pennsylvania.
-The Democratic governor tacked on another week before closing schools indefinitely, part of a series of progressively tougher measures meant to contain the outbreak and prevent hospitals from becoming overwhelmed.
+Wolf first closed schools March 13, initially for two weeks, as the virus continued its march across Pennsylvania.
+He tacked on another week before closing schools indefinitely, part of a series of progressively tougher measures meant to contain the virus outbreak and prevent hospitals from becoming overwhelmed.

+Schools will remain closed through the last day of the current academic year, a date that varies among districts because calendars are set by school boards.

 A state law passed last month mandates that schools provide an education during the pandemic, either by teaching new material or reviewing material that was already taught.

-Rivera said about half of the school districts have sent his department plans that describe how they are continuing to educate children during the shutdown.
+Education Secretary Pedro Rivera told The Associated Press that about half of the state’s 500 school districts have informed his department how they are continuing to educate children during the shutdown.

+Individual school districts, meanwhile, will have to decide how they intend to handle commencement.
+It will depend on the extent to which social distancing and stay-at-home measures remain in place as graduation season nears, Rivera said.

+Whether school buildings will be able to reopen for summer programming beyond the end of the academic year also remains up in the air.

-Wolf also has closed nonessential businesses and ordered all Pennsylvania residents to stay home.
+Wolf, a Democrat, has closed nonessential businesses and ordered all Pennsylvania residents to stay home during the pandemic.

 For most people, the virus causes mild or moderate symptoms that clear up in a couple of weeks.
 Older adults and people with existing health problems are at higher risk of more severe illness, including pneumonia, or death.